 Finally, the battery life on the Nothing Phone 1 is just average.
 On days with heavy gaming and lots of mobile data and GPS usage, it would give up on me before I got home by evening.
 But under light usage, I did manage to get around 6 hours of screen-on time from this thing.

 Unfortunately, Nothing doesn’t provide a compatible charger inside the box.
-And you’ll have to buy its 45W power adapter separately, which costs about INR 2,500.
+And you’ll have to buy its 45W power adapter separately.

 Or according to Nothing, if you have a Quick Charge 4.0 compatible charger, that works too.
 But interestingly enough, using the Ugreen Diginest 100W power strip that meets all of Nothing’s charging requirements including Quick Charge 4.0 and Power Delivery 3.0, the Phone 1 climbed from 1 to 100% in an hour and 40 minutes.
 That’s 30 minutes slower than the official claim!

-On the other hand, the Acefast A15 65W power brick that only supports QC 3.0 actually managed to fully charge the phone in roughly 70 minutes only!
+On the other hand, our Acefast A15 65W power brick that only supports QC 3.0 actually managed to fully charge the phone in roughly 70 minutes only!

 The ambient temperature was pretty much the same in both test conditions at around 25-26°C. And I also let the phone adequately cool down in both tests before I plugged it in so… I don’t really understand why this is happening.
 Apart from wired charging, Phone 1 also supports 15W wireless and 5W reverse wireless charging.